sbsdev/nordic-accessible-epub-css/doc/index.md

 fonts, colors, and other visual aspects.
 In e-book readers, there are three layers of styling:

-Default styles of the app
-These provide a fallback when no specific styling is defined in the book's CSS.
+-   **Default styles of the app:** These provide a fallback when no specific styling is defined in the book's CSS.

-The stylesheet included in the book
-This is the CSS authored by the e-book creator, which defines the intended look and feel.
+-   **The stylesheet included in the book:** This is the CSS authored by the e-book creator, which defines the intended look and feel.

-User settings
-These take precedence over both the default styles and the book's CSS, allowing readers to customize the reading experience according to their preferences.
+-   **User settings:** These take precedence over both the default styles and the book's CSS, allowing readers to customize the reading experience according to their preferences.

 The reading app typically applies these layers in a cascading manner, with user settings having the highest priority.
 In some cases, however,